Viva Films: Decline (2004–2010)

-Viva Films had the lowest number of films produced among all major movie studios in the Philippines for the year 2004, producing only four: Annie B., Masikip sa Dibdib: The Boobita Rose Story, Kulimlim and Lastikman: Unang Banat, all of which were only moderate box-office successes.
+Viva Films had the lowest number of films produced among all major film studios in the Philippines for the year 2004, producing only four: Annie B., Masikip sa Dibdib: The Boobita Rose Story, Kulimlim and Lastikman: Unang Banat, all of which were only moderate box-office successes.
 Due to stiff competition, they focused on digital films and distribution the following year.

-In late 2006, Viva Films returned to mainstream movie production through co-producing with the film outfits owned by the giant networks: GMA Films of GMA Network and Star Cinema of ABS-CBN while producing films by themselves from time to time.
-Their first two comeback mainstream movies were Till I Met You (with GMA Films) and Wag Kang Lilingon (with Star Cinema).
-From 2009 to 2010, Viva produced movies which were considered firsts: Patient X marks the first Viva movie of Richard Gutierrez and Cristine Reyes after the latter signed a contract with Viva Entertainment, while Working Girls marks the first Viva movie of the first Starstruck female winner Jennylyn Mercado after she signed a contract with Viva Entertainment.
+In late 2006, Viva Films returned to mainstream movie production through co-producing with the film outfits owned by the giant networks: Star Cinema (owned by ABS-CBN Corporation) and GMA Pictures (owned by GMA Network, Inc.) while producing films by themselves from time to time.
+Their first two comeback mainstream films were Till I Met You (with GMA Pictures) and Wag Kang Lilingon (with Star Cinema).
+From 2009 to 2010, Viva produced films which were considered firsts: Patient X marks the first Viva movie of Richard Gutierrez and Cristine Reyes after the latter signed a contract with Viva Entertainment, while Working Girls marks the first Viva film of the first Starstruck female winner Jennylyn Mercado after she signed a contract with Viva Entertainment.

 Continued success (2011–2020)

-In 2011, Tumbok, Catch Me, I'm in Love, No Other Woman, The Unkabogable Praybeyt Benjamin, Won't Last A Day Without You (all co-produced by Star Cinema), were released.
+In 2011, Tumbok, Catch Me, I'm in Love, No Other Woman, The Unkabogable Praybeyt Benjamin, Won't Last a Day Without You (all co-produced by Star Cinema), were released.
 In 2012, Of All the Things (co-produced by GMA Films), Moron 5 & the Crying Lady (co-produced by MVP Films) and A Secret Affair were released.

 In 2013, Bekikang: Ang Nanay Kong Beki, It Takes a Man and a Woman, Momzillas, and Girl, Boy, Bakla, Tomboy (all co-produced by Star Cinema) were released.
-In 2014, Diary ng Panget, Trophy Wife and Muslim Magnum .357 were released.
+In 2014, Diary ng Panget, Trophy Wife and Muslim Magnum .357: To Serve and Protect were released.

-In 2015, Felix Manalo, a biopic of the Iglesia Ni Cristo founder, was released in October.
+In 2015, Felix Manalo, a biopic of the Iglesia ni Cristo founder, was released in October.

 On March 13, 2019, Viva Communications joined the local-language film consortium Globalgate Entertainment, which is led by American mini-major film studio Lionsgate.